Model Diffusion for Certifiable Few-shot Transfer Learning: Conclusion

 \section{Conclusion}

 We have introduced a novel Sample-Then-Evaluate approach to transfer learning.
 Our \ourShort{} is designed to facilitate non-trivial performance guarantees, even in the low-shot regime, through use of a discrete hypothesis space.
 Our results instantiating the bound demonstrate that for both LLM and visual transfer learning \ourShort{} performs comparably to alternatives it terms of test accuracy, while being dramatically better in terms of ability to provably guarantee this performance level.
+Finally, based on our analysis from Section \ref{sec:further_analysis}, we discuss future work in Appendix \ref{app:limit_future}.